An Evans function for the linearised 2D Euler equations using Hill's determinant: Separation of the linearised Euler equations

 \end{proposition}

 We have thus rewritten the dispersion relation for the linearised equation \eqref{eq:lin} on the torus as the quasi-periodic boundary value problem \cref{eq:hillgen} with boundary conditions \eqref{eq:bound}.
-There will be a temporal eigenvalue $\lambda = -i c k$ of the linearised Euler equation about the shear flow $\psi(\eta)$ when we can find a quasi-periodic solution to \cref{eq:hillgen} satisfying the boundary condition in \cref{eq:bound}.
+There are temporal eigenvalue $\lambda = -i c k$ of the linearised Euler equation (about the shear flow $\psi(\eta)$) when there exists a quasi-periodic solution to \cref{eq:hillgen} satisfying the boundary condition in \cref{eq:bound}.